ML4SCI/DeepLense/Physics_Informed_Transformers_For_Dark-Matter_Morphology_Lucas_Jose/README.md

 # Experiment

-To rigorously evaluate the performance of the Lensiformer model, we plan to train a selection of state-of-the-art vision transformer models on the Real-Galaxy-Tiny Dataset.
+To rigorously evaluate the performance of the Lensiformer model, we plan to train a selection of state-of-the-art vision transformer models on the **Real-Galaxy-Tiny Dataset**.
 These selected models will be standardized for a fair comparison by ensuring they have the same number of parameters and transformer blocks.
 The chosen models for this comparative analysis are leading architectures in the realm of computer vision, and they originate from diverse research entities.
 Below is a brief overview of the selected models:

 * **ViT (Vision Transformer):** Conceived by **Google**, the Vision Transformer (ViT) model employs a pure Transformer architecture that directly processes sequences of image patches.
 This approach bypasses the need for traditional Convolutional Neural Networks (CNNs) and has been proven to be especially effective when pre-trained on large datasets.